 - “You Might Think” by The Cars is her and Button’s song, according to Lilly — Button has no such recollection.

 - Has had both heterosexual and lesbian encounters in the past; spontaneous and voracious sexual appetite; has masturbated since she was a little girl, as far back as she can remember — in her earliest memories — for both satisfaction and stress release.
 Has read Earl’s Kama Sutra and tried to decode his secret notes…no luck.
 Rarely orgasms with guys, if at all, commonly does with girls…always does solo.

 - Keeps Marty Brewer on Speed Dial No. 13.

 - Mercurial temper — gets angry in an instant, but then changes like a switch.
 She always has to be the center of attention — thinks every man in the room wants her — and is usually right.

-- Fiercely protective of her younger brother, but mistreats him at times, loving other times.
+- Fiercely protective of her younger brother — mistreats him at times, but very loving other times.

 - Bibby is her nickname via Earl — no one can call her that but her brother.

 - Eats like a bird, but loves her pasta!

 - Voracious reader, and also trolls internet porn like a religion.